Salt system architecture¶

 Salt runners are convenience applications executed with the

 salt-run command.
 Salt runners work similarly to Salt execution modules.
-However, they execute on the Salt Master instead of the Salt Minions.
+However, they execute on the master instead of the minions.
 A Salt runner can be a simple client call or a complex application.

 Salt provides the ability to orchestrate system administrative tasks throughout the enterprise.
 Orchestration makes it possible to coordinate the activities of multiple machines from a central place.
 It has the added advantage of being able to control the sequence of when certain configuration events occur.
 Orchestration states execute on the master using the state runner module.

-When you run a multi-node installation, you are actually running an orchestration to install SaltStack Enterprise.
+When you run a multi-node installation, you are actually running an orchestration to install SaltStack Config.
 In the multi-node installation scenario, you run an orchestration highstate designed by SaltStack.
-The highstate runs on your Salt Master and sets up the multi-node environment.
-It installs the core SaltStack Enterprise architecture on the three other nodes that will host PostgreSQL, Redis, and the Enterprise API (RaaS).
+The highstate runs on your master and sets up the multi-node environment.
+It installs the core SaltStack Config architecture on the three other nodes that will host PostgreSQL, Redis, and RaaS.